 \subsection{Erasure correcting codes (delayed/lazy repairs)}

-A first approach to limit the repair cost of erasure correcting codes is to delay repairs and factor downloading costs~\cite{Datta2006,Bhagwan2004,Dalle2009}.
+A first approach to limiting the repair cost of erasure correcting codes is to delay repairs so as to factor downloading costs~\cite{Datta2006,Bhagwan2004,Dalle2009}.
 When a device has downloaded $k$ blocks, it can produce as many new encoded blocks as wanted without any additional cost.
-Therefore, instead of performing a repair upon every single failure (Figure~\ref{fig:nothres}), repairs are deliberately delayed until $t$ (threshold) failures are detected (Figure~\ref{fig:thres}).
-This repair strategy is depicted on Figure~\ref{fig:network_ecc_t}.
-One of the new devices downloads $k$ blocks, regenerates $t$ blocks and dispatches them to the $t-1$ other spare new devices.
+Hence, instead of immediately repairing every single failure (Figure~\ref{fig:nothres}), one deliberately waits until $t$ failures are detected (Figure~\ref{fig:thres}), then one of the new devices downloads $k$ blocks, regenerates $t$ blocks and dispatches them to the $t-1$ other devices (Fig.~\ref{fig:network_ecc_t}).